bootcoder/tipsNtricks/README.md

 ### Follow the Golden Rule of BLOCKS
 If it has a __BEGINNING__ it also has an __END__.

-Write the end as soon as you write the beginning and save your self countless hours counting def-end combinations
+Write the end as soon as you write the beginning and save your self lots of frustration counting def-end combinations later.

 ```ruby